 Odaiba Day Trip: Where the City Meets the Sea

-Odaiba Marine Park: Finding the Shoreline
+Odaiba Marine Park: Tokyo’s Artificial Beach

 We spent a while walking the shoreline, sharing the view of the Rainbow Bridge and the miniature Statue of Liberty with the seagulls.
-If the weather turns, the DECKS Tokyo Beach mall is right behind the sand—it’s home to a hidden ‘Retro’ street that feels like 1960s Japan, and a Takoyaki ‘museum’ where you can grab a quick, casual lunch.
+If the weather turns, the DECKS Tokyo Beach mall is right behind the sand.
+It’s home to a hidden “Retro” street that feels like 1960s Japan, and a Takoyaki “museum” where you can grab a quick, casual lunch.

 A short walk from the shopping centre brings you to National Museum of Emerging Science and Innovation—better known simply as the Miraikan.
 The building is a massive, modern setup of glass and steel, and the first thing you see when you walk in is a giant LED globe hanging right in the middle of the entrance.
 We took the escalators up to the main floors, which gives you a great look at the scale of the place.